Choosing appropriate text alternatives:

 <title>element within the SVG image.

-Logo images with text are exempt from some of the accessibility guidelines for images with text.
+Logo images with text are exempt from some of the accessibility requirements.
 For instance, there is no minimum contrast requirement.

-Yes.
-In many situations images and graphics can make content easier to understand.
-They can also help visually impaired people to orient themselves on the page and even screen reader users if no other structure is available.
-Make sure that the image is properly described with an alternative text or long description to provide easy access to your content to as many people as possible.
+Images and graphics make content more pleasant and easier to understand for everyone, and in particular for people with cognitive and learning disabilities.
+They serve as cues that visually impaired people who are using screen magnification often use to orient themselves in the content.
+Also, screen reader users can benefit from these cues and structure that images sometimes add to the content.
+Make sure that images are properly described with appropriate text alternatives to provide easy access to your content to as many people as possible.

 Other W3C Resources